Skip to Content

 I usually serve this simple Thai red beef curry with some simply cooked jasmine rice.

-If you are looking for a vegetable side dish for this recipe to increase your greens, then consider either my broccoli stir fry and asparagus stir fry recipes.
+If you are looking for a vegetable side dish for this recipe to increase your greens, then consider either my broccoli stir fry or asparagus stir fry recipes.

 How about this Thai pineapple fried rice for something really different?
 I think it would be a superb side for this recipe.